enwumeh/bizcite/README.md

  https://lucid.app/lucidchart/ee5a981f-d572-4271-9faa-5ce41a87dc98/view?page=0_0#

-### feature ideas
+### future feature ideas
+search by brand
+search bar

 ## Project Schedule

-This schedule will be used to keep track of my progress throughout the week and align with our expectations.
+This schedule will be used to keep track of my progress/expectations.

 |  Day | Feature to work on | Status
 |---|---| ---|